• Free shipping on all orders

 Personality: Intelligent and very playful

 When it comes to orange cat breeds that love to play, the American bobtail cat is at the top of this list.
 This wild side makes sense considering this kitty breed resembles cats found in the wild.
 Surprisingly, this breed did not come into existence due to human manipulation.
 They developed due to natural selection.
-The bobtail is actually considered a genetic mutation.
+The bobtail is considered a genetic mutation.

 9. Somali Cats